doivglser/mindevenviro-fanciful/README.md

 To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
 This script	runs only on systems without network-managers.

-* from TTY1: mc

-file manager

 * from TTY2: mutt

-system emails
+MUA to view system emails and notifications from redundanz.sh.

-* from TTY3: gnu nano
+* from TTY3: mc

-editor
+File manager

 # On X, running vtwm:

 * Firefox

+type: localhost/dwww for dwww. ( dwww collects information from /usr/share/{man,doc} )

-type: your_hostname for dwww and/or open a tab and type: hostname/testphp for your php stuff.
+type: localhost/testphp for your php stuff.

 * VLC

-your music and/or videos
+Listen to your music and/or videos.

 * terminator

-multiple GNOME terminals in one window
+Multiple GNOME terminals in one window.

 * from terminator: redundanz.sh